Angami Naga: Sekrenyi

+The Angamis celebrate a ten-day festival called Sekrenyi.

 Te–l Khukhu

 Te–l Khukhu is a festival that falls on 13th of Chünyi (July).
 It is a time of giving and sharing of food with each other.
 This is the only festival dedicated for girls.
 Gone were the days when different animistic rituals were performed but with the advent of Christianity the rituals were no longer performed.
 Today it is celebrated as a time of get-togetherness and sharing with the dear and near ones.

-Language

-There are several dialects of the Angamis, the most prominent being Khwüno Dialect (around Western Angami area), Kewhi Dialect (in the Northern Angami area) and Viswe Dialect or Keyho Dialect (in the Southern Angami area).
-Others include Dzu-o, Chakhro, Mima, Nali, Mozome.
-Tenyidie is the prestige dialect, used for publications and taught in the schools.